oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files-free/README.md

 ### Network Management

 Before creating a container, create the Podman network by creating the Podman network bridge based on your environment.
-If you are using the bridge name with the network subnet mentioned in this README.md, then you can use the same IPs mentioned in [Deploy Oracle Globally Distributed Database Containers using Oracle Database FREE Images](#create-containers) section.
+If you are using the podman network with the same subnet mentioned in this README.md, then you can use the same IPs mentioned in [Deploy Oracle Globally Distributed Database Containers using Oracle Database FREE Images](#deploy-oracle-globally-distributed-database-containers-using-oracle-database-free-images) section.

 #### Macvlan Network